TSUITUENYUE/tsuituenyue.github.io/_pages/about.md

 ---
 permalink: /
 title: "About Me"
-excerpt: "Robotics researcher at UPenn working on intention-aware imitation learning and vision/graphics."
+excerpt: "Robotics researcher at Penn."
 author_profile: true
 redirect_from:
   - /about/